Creative Technology · AI Music Generation

 Quantization Optimization

-INT8 and mixed-precision quantization applied selectively to layers where precision could be reduced without perceptible quality impact—reducing memory bandwidth requirements and accelerating computation.
+INT8 and mixed-precision quantization applied selectively to layers where precision could be reduced without perceptible quality impact, cutting memory bandwidth and accelerating GPU compute.

 3